Distribution System Topology Detection Using Consumer Load and Line Flow Measurements: Appendix

-Note our effort is to show sufficiency, for necessity we only need to consider the cycle $c$ in Figure \ref{fig:2cycle_crop} If no sensor exists on $c_i$, $E(G) \setminus E(\mc{M})$ is not a spanning tree and every edge exchange leads on $c_i$ will lead $\Delta s = 0$.
+Note our effort is to show sufficiency, for necessity we only need to consider the cycle $c$ in Figure \ref{fig:2cycle_crop}.
+If no sensor exists on $c_i$, $E \setminus \mc{M}$ is not a spanning tree and every edge exchange leads to $\Delta \mb{s} = 0$.